Nate Silver: Personal life

-In a 2012 interview with Charlie Rose he said, "I'd say I’m somewhere in between being a libertarian and a liberal.
-So if I were to vote, it would be kind of a Gary Johnson versus Mitt Romney decision, I suppose."

 Silver is a great-nephew of geologists Caswell Silver and Leon Silver.
 He is a great-grandson of Harmon Lewis, the President of Alcoa Steamship Company, as well as a great-great-nephew of the embryologist Warren Harmon Lewis and his wife, biologist Margaret Reed Lewis.

-Silver is openly gay.
+Silver is gay.
 "I've always felt like something of an outsider.
 I've always had friends but I've always come from an outside point of view.
 I think that's important.
-If you grow up gay, or in a household that's agnostic, when most people are religious, then from the get-go, you are saying there are things that the majority of society believes that I don't believe", he told an interviewer in 2012.
+If you grow up gay or in a household that's agnostic when most people are religious, then from the get-go, you are saying there are things the majority of society believes that I don't believe", he told an interviewer in 2012.
 When asked "what made you feel more of a misfit, being gay or being a geek", he replied, "Probably the numbers stuff since I had that from when I was six."
-When asked in 2008 if he had noticed people looking at him as a "gay icon", he responded, "I've started to notice it a little bit, although so far it seems like I'm more a subject of geek affection than gay affection".
+When asked in 2008 if he had noticed people looking at him as a "gay icon", he responded, "I've started to notice it a little bit although so far it seems like I'm more a subject of geek affection than gay affection".

-Silver discussed his sexuality in the context of growing up in East Lansing, in an article about the Supreme Court ruling Obergefell v.
+Silver discussed his sexuality in the context of growing up in East Lansing in an article about the Supreme Court ruling Obergefell v.
 Hodges in favor of recognizing same-sex marriage on the date of its announcement.
 He analyzed the speed of the change of public sentiment, pointing out that the change over only several decades has been palpable to the current generations.

 Silver has long been interested in fantasy baseball, especially Scoresheet Baseball.
 While in college he served as an expert on Scoresheet Baseball for BaseballHQ.
 When he took up political writing, Silver abandoned his blog, The Burrito Bracket, in which he ran a one-and-done competition among the taquerias in his Wicker Park neighborhood in Chicago.